Pressio/rom-tools-and-workflows/README.md

 # rom-tools-and-workflows
-The ROM tools and workflows Python library comprises a set of algorithms for constructing and exploiting ROMs that rely on *abstract base classes* that encapsulate all the information needed to run a given algorithm.
-The philosophy is that, for any given application, the user simply needs to "fill out" a class that meets the required API of the abstract base class.
+The ROM tools and workflows Python library comprises a set of algorithms for constructing and exploiting ROMs that rely on *protocol classes* that encapsulate all the information needed to run a given algorithm.
+The philosophy is that, for any given application, the user simply needs to "fill out" a class that meets the required API of the protocol.
 Once this class is complete, the user gains access to all of our existing algorithms.

 ## Documentation